18F/identity-pki/doc/compliance/README.md

 - `c-implemented`: this control has been met.
 - `c-documented`: this control has been documented.
 - `c-organization-defined`: this control should be organization defined.
-- `c-inherited`: this control is inherited from the login.gov SSP.
+- `c-inherited`: this control is inherited from the login.gov SSP or from AWS. ([example](./dist/system-security-plans/gitlab/sr-10.md))

 `make status` will print out some basic metrics about control status bits.